Standard-to-Dialect Transfer Trends Differ across Text and Speech: A Case Study on Intent and Topic Classification in

 \subsection{Setups}

 We compare three setups.
 In the \textbf{text-only} setup, the models are trained on the German text data and evaluated on the German and dialectal text data.
-In the \textbf{cascaded} setup, the same models are evaluated on ASR transcriptions of the German and dialectal speech data.
-Lastly, in the \textbf{speech-only} setup, the models are trained on the German audio data and evaluated on the German and dialectal audio data.
+In the \textbf{cascaded} setup, the same models are evaluated on ASR transcriptions of the German and dialectal speech data. \footnote{We additionally train some cascaded models on ASR transcriptions, but find that they show the same transfer trends as the cascaded models trained on gold-standard text data~(\S\ref{sec:appendix-cascaded-additional}).} Lastly, in the \textbf{speech-only} setup, the models are trained on the German audio data and evaluated on the German and dialectal audio data.